mortenhbakken/Azure-IaC-comparison/README.md

 - Terraform
 - Pulumi (C#)

--App Service Plan (basic tier, 1 worker)
+- App Service Plan (basic tier, 1 worker)
--Web app with system assigned managed identity -Storage account with two containers
+- Web app with system assigned managed identity
+- Storage account with two containers

--Give web app permissions to blob containers via RBAC on the managed identity (only solved in terraform)
+- Give web app permissions to blob containers via RBAC on the managed identity (only solved in terraform)

 All the examples has been developed using Visual Studio Code.
 Further instructions on how to set up Visual Studio Code and run the examples locally will be found in the corresponding folders.